-- a) contribute to social well-being and community service; - b) strengthen a sense of belonging to the Group and improve the labour climate; - c) contribute to the ethical training of professionals, channelling their spirit of community service to the benefit of the communities in which the Group is present; and - d) promote the values of participation, commitment, responsibility and teamwork.
+- a) contribute to social well-being and community service; - b) strengthen a sense of belonging to the Group and improve the labour climate; - c) contribute to the ethical training of professionals, channelling their spirit of community service to the benefit of the communities in which the Group's companies are present; and - d) promote the values of participation, commitment, responsibility and teamwork.

-This Policy was initially approved by the Board of Directors on 17 February 2015 and was last amended on 19 April 2021.
+This Policy was initially approved by the Board of Directors on 17 February 2015 and was last amended on 20 June 2023.